ebranlard/aerobench/README.md

 - yaw :  from -50 to 50 by step of 5 [deg]

-TODO: define convention (most likely, yaw is understood as the nacelle yaw angle, positive, about the vertical)

 ### case: cone

 - cone:  from -50 to 50 by step of 5 [deg]  # Note: coning happens at rotor center not blade root

-TODO: define convention (most likely, positive coning is upward (opposite of OpenFAST convention))